cyanicain/Weekly-Folio/exercises.md

 **WEEK 11**

-Adding to last week's experimentation of making my piece emulate a text message conversation, I have added a pone-ringing sound effect.
+Adding to last week's experimentation of making my piece emulate a text message conversation, I have added a phone-ringing sound effect to my final pathway.
+In this pathway, the manager calls you, while you do not answer, and so the phone just rings out throughout the whole pathway.
+Learning to do this was honestly more difficult than I would like to admit.
+I started by searching out 'how to add sound effects into twine story' into Google, and after scouring several different forums, I realized I needed to upload my sound file (which I had downloaded from the internet) into a website that could host it, copying the URL into Twine.
+I tried both OneNote and Dropbox, but it wasn't until I uploaded it to Wix of all things that it actually worked.
+I added the sound effect to the entire fourth pathway, not just the two first 'incoming call' phone notifications, as I wanted to make it out that the manager, while texting you, was also calling you endlessly at the same time.
+The only time the manager stops calling you is to message you 'you better be dead to have missed work like this', as by that time, I really want for the user's attention to be entirely focused on that last line.